Mark070707/Software-Engineering-Portfolio/week3_workflow.md

 ## Reflection

-Here, you should highlight any difficulties that you faced in completing the task, and how you resolved them.

-You should also briefly discuss the current process and how it could be refined or improved in future iterations.
-For example, is the DoD adequate or too onerous?
-Is the current procedure for updating the task appropriate?
-Is the task board configured to work in an intuitive way?

 My first dificulty was comunication with my team.
 The comunication problem was first highlighted to me when i was in class trying to understand this weeks task. i have realised that because of the large size of the team and that not everyone sits together, there seems to be